 The airy log cabins are a standout feature.
 They're thoughtfully constructed in chalet-style with lofts (where children can sleep), and glorious balconies that merge seamlessly with the interiors when the doors are opened up.
 Inside, the log cabins have been invitingly decorated with classic, quality solid wood furniture -- bed with super comfortable mattress, chests of draws, chairs and coffee table, large mirror, and coat stand.
 The bathrooms are big and with plentiful hot water, although they're the typical Indian-style wet bathroom without shower screens.

 What's important to note is that the log cabins are located at the opposite end of the property to the rooms and suites.
 This provides seclusion and privacy away from the other guests.
-You'll treasure it... because Banjara Orchard Retreat does receive large tourist groups that can be noisy.
+You'll treasure it because Banjara Orchard Retreat does receive large domestic tourist groups that tend to be noisy.

-I was fortune to stay in one of the log cabins and loved retreating to the serenity of it.
+I was fortunate to stay in one of the log cabins and loved retreating to the serenity of it.
 I never grew tired of drinking in the view, undisturbed.

 On the afternoon of my last day there, the brilliant sunshine was consumed by misty clouds.I sat transfixed on the balcony, watching them roll in and envelop the surrounding mountains as thunder roared in the distance.
 Eventually, as the sky grew darker, I felt the sparse splash of rain on my forehead.
 It was followed by more insistent drops and the thick heady smell of moisture-laden air.
 The end of June was approaching, and with it the monsoon rain.
 Such a divine experience!